 On June 26, Romney won the Republican Senate nomination in a landslide victory, beating GOP state lawmaker Mike Kennedy.

-The former governor will now face off against Democrat Jenny Wilson in the general election.
+The former governor faced Democrat Jenny Wilson in the general election.

 Fox News' Kaitlyn Schallhorn and The Associated Press contributed to this report.